chingu-voyages/V54-tier1-team-01/README.md

 #### Key Objectives:

-✅Provide a step-by-step methodology for building clear and effective AI prompts.
+* ✅ Provide a step-by-step methodology for building clear and effective AI prompts.
-✅ Offer real-time feedback and suggestions to help users refine their prompts.
+* ✅ Offer real-time feedback and suggestions to help users refine their prompts.
-✅ Enable users to track their learning progress and understand best practices.
+* ✅ Enable users to track their learning progress and understand best practices.

 #### Core Benefits:

-    Improved Prompt Quality: Users will develop stronger AI prompts that yield better results.
+*  Improved Prompt Quality: Users will develop stronger AI prompts that yield better results.
-    Learning by Doing: Through hands-on guidance, users will build prompt skills that improve over time.
+*  Learning by Doing: Through hands-on guidance, users will build prompt skills that improve over time.
-    AI Confidence: Users will gain deeper insights into how AI models respond to different prompt structures.
+*  AI Confidence: Users will gain deeper insights into how AI models respond to different prompt structures.

 ## Team Documents